szabgab/perlmaven.com/sites/en/pages/dancer2-hello-world.md

 package App;
 ```

 This is just the declaration of the Perl package.
-The name <b>App</b> isn't really important here.
+The name **App** isn't really important here.
 You can put there virtually anything.
 As long as at the end of the code you use the same name.